adityajn105/Character-Recognition-webapp/Readme.md

 * Walk your window across your filtered images
 * From each window, take the maximum value

-**Fully Connected Layer**
-So to get the time-frame in one picture we can reduce the image size after passing the input through 3 layers.
+**Fully Connected Layer**: So to get the time-frame in one picture we can reduce the image size after passing the input through 3 layers.
 We can further reduce the image to something lesser.
 We need to perform the 3 operations in an iteration after the first pass and so on.
 The last layers in the network are fully connected, meaning that neurons of preceding layers are connected to every neuron in subsequent layers.
 Also, fully connected layer is the final layer where the classification actually happens.
 Here we take our filtered and shrinked images and put them into one single list.